 As is the case with so many artists Fernando took a break from Santiago to spend time with family in 2016 and re-launched the new version Santiago Band Auckland in early 2018 with multi-instrumentalist Stephen Galvin and Latin-music master Miguel Fuentes.

 Fuentes is no stranger to Latin music.
 In fact he is about as 'Latin music' as you can be.
 Latin music is in his bones and in his well-developed powerful hands so necessary for driving the conga and cajón.
-Originally a rock drummer he branched out into Latin styles in the 1970s, with the Puerto Rico Symphony, then with the house Orquesta in Puerto Rico's major hotels with artists such as Frank Sinatra, Sammy Davis Jnr, Peter Allen, Isaak Hayes.
+Originally a rock drummer he branched out into Latin styles in the 1970s, with the Puerto Rico Symphony, then with the house Orquestas in Puerto Rico's major hotels with artists such as Frank Sinatra, Sammy Davis Jnr, Peter Allen, Isaak Hayes.
 He also worked as a studio musician for The Sounds of Philadelphia with producers Dexter Wansel and Skip Scarborough.
 Fuentes can also be heard on on the syndicated tv series Sesame Street.
-Miguel played in several touring shows with American artists Grover Washington Junior, Patti Labelle, George Benson and others before quitting the touring lifestyle and bringing his family to New Zealand.
-He was induced to stay after being offered the role of Musical director in the Kantuta band, and playing local dates with jazz and contemporary musicians including Grant Chilcott and Nathan Haines.
-Any night of the week Fuentes is likely to be laying out the clave at any one of Auckland's Latin-themed venues such as Tasca in Newmarket, Dos Amigos in Mission Bay, even Devonport's Esplanade Hotel.
+He played in several touring shows with American artists Grover Washington Junior, Patti Labelle, George Benson and others before quitting the touring lifestyle and bringing his family to New Zealand.
+He was induced to stay after being offered the role of Musical Director in the Kantuta band, and playing local dates with jazz and contemporary musicians including Grant Chilcott and Nathan Haines.
+Any night of the week Fuentes is likely to be laying out the clave at any one of Auckland's Latin-themed venues such as Tasca in Newmarket, Besos Latinos in the the CBD, Dos Amigos in Mission Bay, even Devonport's Esplanade Hotel.
 Wherever the clave is Fuente is there.

 Galvin plays bass, guitar, sings, and at various times has played drums, flute, saxophone and keyboards.
-Established in rock act Gratis Kinetic, then backing bands in Queenstown and Christchurch he opened his teaching studio in 1984.
-Equally at home on stage, in his teaching/recording studio or in South Auckland high schools, he has taught music to thousands of Aucklanders and played in jazz and rock acts, music-theatre, churches, classical orchestra, classical guitar recitals, and big band jazz acts the Prohibition big Band, and West City Jazz Orchestra.
+Established in rock act Gratis Kinetic, then in backing bands in Queenstown and Christchurch he opened his teaching studio in 1984.
+Equally at home on stage, in his teaching/recording studio or in South Auckland high schools, he has taught music to thousands of Aucklanders and played in jazz and rock acts, music-theatre, churches, classical orchestra, classical guitar recitals, and big band jazz acts the Prohibition Big Band, and West City Jazz Orchestra.
 As resident bajista in the Santiago band he brings the depth of his musical insights to the fiesta of musical entertainment we call Música Latina.

 "The Santiago songlist has it all.
 From romantic ballads to the eminently danceable everything about the trio is confident, stylish and authentically connected."